 Conclusion: Legacy of Albert Einstein

-Albert Einstein turned the world of science topsy-turvy.
-His theories of relativity, quantum physics, and his famous equation E=mc² have sensitively influenced our understanding of space.
-But beyond his contribution to science, his commitment to peace, humanity, and intellectual freedom inspires millions of people to do good and what is right.
+Albert Einstein turned the world of science upside down.
+With his theories of relativity, quantum physics, and his famous equation E=mc², he has gently torn away much of our simplistic thinking about space.
+But far beyond his contribution to science, millions are motivated by his commitment to peace, humanity, and free intellectual exploration.

 FAQs